Kristina01111000/Drws_site/README.md

 TO do:
 - See if i can get lines on about dr w page to go ¾ of the way across
 - putting blurb with book links on the homepage (around words from dr w )
-- Put blurb about book in a widget on home page: blurb written, accepted
 - Sell it as epub recommended for highest quality, also have available as a pdf
 - List book on its own page under holistic growth
 - free shipping in us